henrik-ra/Traveling-Salesperson-Problem-Animated/README.md

-# Traveling Salesperson visualized in manim
+# Traveling Salesperson Person
-This repository contains the code for generating an explanation video for the traveling salesperson problem using manim.
+This repository contains the code for generating the explanation video for the traveling salesperson problem using manim.

 Contributors:
 1. Ahmet Korkmaz